The November Cliff

-Canada stands out in this dataset through named industrial and corporate presence, upstream production exposure, and processing and refining capacity, with its strongest relevance showing up in Germanium, Cobalt, and Gold.
+Canada stands out in this dataset through named industrial and corporate presence, upstream production exposure, and processing and refining capacity, with its strongest relevance showing up in Niobium, Tellurium, and Indium.

 This country stands out through downstream industrial presence, named companies, and end-market relevance rather than pure upstream concentration.